tbarron/scipy-lecture-notes/intro/intro.rst

   lengthy routine specifications that would divert the reader from mathematical or scientific understanding of the code.

-* **Efficient code** Python numerical modules are computationally efficient.
-But needless to say that a very fast code becomes useless if too much time is spent writing it.
-Python aims for quick development times and quick execution times.
+* **Efficient code** Python numerical modules strike a balance between quick development and quick execution.
+The most efficient software in the world would be useless if writing it took forever.
+Python allows for efficient use of both the programmer's and the computer's time.

 * **Universal** Python is a language used for many different problems.
   Learning Python avoids learning a new software for each new problem.